-Theorem~\ref{Thm:total_budget} offers a client-level perspective on privacy.
-The~\eqref{eqn:total_privacyloss} shows that a client’s total privacy loss ($\bar{\epsilon}_i^T$) is directly tied to its participation frequency, scaling as $\mathcal{O}(q_i\sqrt{p_i T})$.
+Theorem~\ref{Thm:total_budget} offers a local-mechanism perspective on privacy.
+Equation~\eqref{eqn:total_privacyloss} shows that a client’s total privacy loss ($\bar{\epsilon}_i^T$) is directly tied to its participation frequency, scaling as $\mathcal{O}(q_i\sqrt{p_i T})$.
 This is substantially tighter than the $\mathcal{O}(\sqrt{T})$ bound obtained without privacy amplification~\cite{abadi2016deep,li2020secure}.

-Theorem~\ref{Thm:total_budget} also highlights the distinctive advantage of MS-PAFL.
-Although it provides a worst-case upper bound, the actual exposure in our framework is structurally limited because privacy loss arises only through the public submodel $\wb_p$, whereas the private submodel $\wb_\alpha$ remains entirely on the client device and does not contribute to the privacy loss.
-As a result, even frequent participation (large $p_i$) does not directly lead to higher privacy disclosure.
-This design enables more flexible, user-centric privacy management: clients with sensitive data can reduce participation to minimize risk, while others can contribute more actively without undermining overall training progress.

 \begin{Remark} (Impact of data subsampling strategies) According to Theorem~\ref{Thm: cdp for global model}, data subsampling with replacement provides stronger privacy amplification than sampling without replacement due to $1-(1- {1}/{|\mathcal{D}_i|})^{Qb} \leq {(Q b)}/{|\mathcal{D}_i|}$, which yields a smaller effective sampling ratio $q_i$ under with replacement.
 A smaller $q_i$ directly tightens the privacy bound, thereby enhancing the protection level for a fixed privacy budget.
-Consequently, data subsampling with replacement generally achieves slightly better learning performance than without replacement, especially when $q_i$ is small. \end{Remark}
+Consequently, data subsampling with replacement generally achieves a slightly better privacy--utility trade-off than without replacement, especially when $q_i$ is small. \end{Remark}